paultcochrane/Test-Corpus/README.md

 See the contents of `./t/` and `./t_files/` for an example of how to use.

+There's experimental support for threaded tests; set `%*ENV<TEST_CORPUS_THREADED>` to a true value to enable it.
+This can provide big speedups in theory, but is too broken to use by default yet.

 * * *

 This code is released into the [Public Domain](https://creativecommons.org/publicdomain/zero/1.0/).